Latest: 26th July 2022

 Mozambique's National Petroleum Institute (INP) announced the Sixth Licensing Round for the Concession of Hydrocarbon Exploration and Production Areas on 25th November 2021.
-A total of 16 new areas were defined, in 4 distinct regions - the Rovuma Basin, Angoche, Zambezi Delta, and Save.
-Acreage on offer totaled more than 92,000 km².
+A total of 16 new areas were defined in 4 distinct regions - the Rovuma Basin, Angoche, Zambezi Delta, and Save.
+The acreage on offer totals more than 92,000 km².

-The round is expected to remain open until August 2022 and results are anticipated in October 2022.
-As announced by the INP, the licensing round launch comes just 3 months after the approval of the new Strategy of Concession of Areas for Exploration and Production of Hydrocarbons.
-This legislation is designed to ensure the continuous and systematic exploration of hydrocarbons in the Mozambique and Rovuma basins, promoting national and foreign investment, and reduced by the time between the holding of public tenders for the concession of licensing areas.
+The round has now been extended to 11 November 2022, and results are anticipated on 30 December 2022.
+As announced by the INP, the licensing round launch comes just three months after the approval of the new Strategy of Concession of Areas for Exploration and Production of Hydrocarbons.
+This legislation is designed to ensure the continuous and systematic exploration of hydrocarbons in the Mozambique and Rovuma basins, promoting national and foreign investment and reducing the time between holding public tenders for the concession of licensing areas.

 FOR ROUND DOCUMENTATION VISIT: https://www.mozambique6thround.com/

 TGS seismic data coverage over the Mozambique 6th Licensing Round

 TGS has available 19,772 km of long-offset Broadband 2D MultiClient seismic data offshore Mozambique.
 A multidisciplinary prospectivity report of the existing data is also available to allow operators to fast-track the hydrocarbon-potential assessment for the 6th Offshore Licensing Round.

 This seismic dataset images the subsurface potential in open areas of the southern Rovuma Basin and the western flanks of the Kerimbas Graben, revealing the prospectivity in this region for the first time.
 Potential targets include Cretaceous and Tertiary structural and stratigraphic plays.